What is Vibram? The philosophy behind its yellow logo

 Vibram has developed a number of technologies, some of the most notable of which are:

-When you actually wear them, the center of gravity of your feet shifts smoothly, and your feet don't feel heavy even when you keep walking.
+My own brand, YUEN, also uses this "rolling gait" structure.
+When I actually tried them on, I found that the center of gravity of my feet shifted smoothly, and my feet didn't feel heavy even when I kept walking.

 On days when I'm standing for long periods of time, like at a festival or walking around town, I often feel like this is the way to go.

 To be honest, when I first bought sneakers with Vibram soles, I was a little overconfident.
+I assumed that "Vibram" meant all-purpose.

 However, when I actually tried them on, I found that the mountaineering model was a little too stiff for city use.
+On paved asphalt, "footwork" is more important than grip.
+After wearing them for a few days, I began to feel pain in my heels and soles, and at first, I even developed blisters.

-*Vibram is not just for outdoor use.
+Vibram is not just for outdoor use

 Nowadays, Vibram soles are also used in sneakers for walking around town and lifestyles.